 Baby cots are supplied for free.
-One extra bed for a child can be added to any room type, for US$30 a child a night.
+One extra bed for a child can be added to any room type; this is US$20 per night for kids aged 4 to 11 and US$25 for kids aged 12 and over.
+Prices include breakfast and extra beds must be booked through the hotel.
 Request an Explorer Room with a pool view if you want to keep an eye on swimming kids from your front terrace; for more privacy though, you may prefer the garden-view rooms.

 Navutu Dreams serves local, seasonal food, recycles, harnesses solar power for hot water and uses eco-friendly light bulbs and air-conditioning.